ledyba/Kagimori/README.md

 # Kagimori

 **Kagimori** is a browser extension to manage TOTP(Time-based One Time Password) keys.
-You can use this extension as alternative to smartphone apps.
+You can use this extension as an alternative to smartphone apps.

 ## Features

  - Generate TOTP from your browser.
  - Add new key from QR code image.
  - Import/Export keys.
+ - Sync keys across devices.

 ## Screenshots